meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 Readings:

-- “Cyber ethics: The new frontier” (Baum, 2005)
+- "Cyber ethics: The new frontier" (Baum, 2005)
-- “Ethics and information technology: Some principles to guide students” (Bodi, 1998)
+- "Ethics and information technology: Some principles to guide students" (Bodi, 1998)
-- “Lost in cyberspace: Ethical decision making in the online environment” (McMahon & Cohen, 2009)
+- "Lost in cyberspace: Ethical decision making in the online environment" (McMahon & Cohen, 2009)
-- “Patently absurd: The ethical implications of software patents” (Stark, 2005)
+- "Patently absurd: The ethical implications of software patents" (Stark, 2005)

 Assignments:

 - Reading reflection
 - **Initial Exploration project peer reviews due**

-### Class #7 – Due by Monday, March 7 - The Difference between “Data” and “Actionable Information”
+### Class #7 – Due by Monday, March 7 - The Difference between "Data" and "Actionable Information"

 Readings:

-- “Data, Information, Knowledge, Wisdom” (Bellinger, Castro and Mills, 2004)
+- "Data, Information, Knowledge, Wisdom" (Bellinger, Castro and Mills, 2004)

 Assignments: